tiennh93/2025-Playwright-Swag-Labs-Demo/steering/pw-product.md

-# 🏷️ Dự án Demo: Swag Labs (SauceDemo)
+# 🏷️ Demo Project: Swag Labs (SauceDemo)

 ## 📝 1.
-Tổng quan (Overview)
+Overview

-**Swag Labs** là một trang web thương mại điện tử mẫu (E-commerce sandbox), được thiết kế chuyên biệt để thực hành Automation Testing.
-Trang web này cực kỳ ổn định, tốc độ tải nhanh và có cấu trúc DOM rõ ràng.
+**Swag Labs** is a sample e-commerce website (E-commerce sandbox), designed specifically for practicing Automation Testing.
+This website is extremely stable, loads fast, and has a clear DOM structure.

 - **URL:** `https://www.saucedemo.com/`
-- **Mục tiêu Seminar:** Chứng minh khả năng viết test nhanh, ổn định và dễ đọc của Playwright + playwright-bdd với BDD approach, kết hợp Allure Reporting để tạo báo cáo chuyên nghiệp.
+- **Seminar Goal:** Demonstrate the ability to write fast, stable, and readable tests using Playwright + playwright-bdd with BDD approach, combined with Allure Reporting for professional reports.

 ## 🔐 2.
-Tài khoản kiểm thử (Test Data)
+Test Data

 - **Standard User:**
   - Username: `standard_user`